ataa599/AI-based-Sagittal-MRI-fine-grading-of-meniscus-injury/README.md

 # AI-based Sagittal MRI Fine Grading of Meniscus Injury

+This application uses deep learning to analyze sagittal MRI slices of the knee and provide fine-grained classification of meniscus injuries to assist clinicians and reduce workload.
+The system processes DICOM images and identifies three anatomical regions of the meniscus:

+- **Posterior horn:** the back portion of the meniscus
+- **Body:** the central portion of the meniscus
+- **Anterior horn:** the front portion of the meniscus

+For each region, the AI model predicts injury severity and provides a confidence score to aid clinical diagnosis.
 This project provides an end-to-end solution for preprocessing, training, and inference for fine grading of meniscus injury using sagittal MRI scans.
 It exposes a FastAPI service for training and inference, and organizes code and artifacts to follow repeatable MLOps practices.

 ## Architecture